-Welcome to my easy lunchbox frozen pasta salad recipe that makes packing lunches super-quick.
+This frozen pasta salad recipe is one of those make-ahead lunch ideas that makes packing lunches super-easy.
 This pasta salad is customizable for your kids and can be turned into other dishes for both lunch and dinner.
-Click here to jump down to the pasta salad recipe or scroll down to read my story and to comment with your own favorite lunchbox ideas.

 I know a magic trick.
 A good one.
 It causes a healthy, delicious and individually customizable lunch to appear out of thin air, or rather, out of the freezer.

-Coming up with school lunch ideas can be tough.
+Coming up with make-ahead lunch ideas can be tough.
 Finding time to make the lunches can be tougher.
 I came up with this frozen pasta last year and have discovered its magical properties.

 Magical Property #1: This packed lunch is healthy with whole wheat pasta, a bit of chicken, vegetables and beans.